obidataguy/GB_DataEngineerProject/README.md

-This project codes were written specifically with databrick.
+This project codes were written specifically on databrick.

 See Project instructions file for further instructions.